splynx/docs/files/en/finance/invoices/invoices.md

 **STEP 1**

-Create a transaction with the `Add to invoice` option:
+Create a transaction (future item) with the `Include transaction in next recurring invoice` option:

 ![](img1.png)